Algorithmic Accountability

 The Absence of Rules Is Not the Absence of Risk

-New Zealand does not have a mandated model risk management standard equivalent to the US SR 11-7 or the EU AI Act model provisions.
-That means every organisation is writing its own rules -- and the FMA is watching to see who gets it wrong first.
+Aotearoa New Zealand does not have a mandated model risk management standard equivalent to the US SR 11-7 or the EU AI Act model provisions.
+That means every organisation is writing its own rules, and the FMA is building its supervisory understanding of who gets it wrong first.

-The FMA expects financial services firms to manage model risk proportionately.
-But it has not published a model governance framework.
+The FMA expects financial services organisations to manage model risk proportionately, but it has not published a model governance framework.
 Neither has the RBNZ.
-ANZ NZ, BNZ, Westpac NZ, ASB, and Kiwibank all deploy models across credit, pricing, and risk -- each with different governance maturity.
-Without a common standard, boards cannot benchmark their exposure.
+New Zealand's major banks (ANZ NZ, BNZ, Westpac NZ, ASB, and Kiwibank) all deploy AI models across credit, pricing, and risk functions, each with different governance maturity.
+Without a common standard, boards cannot benchmark their exposure or demonstrate adequate oversight under the Companies Act 1993.

 Population Bias Exposure